Rohit-2602/Nit_Talk/README.md

 ## A Simple Social Media App very similar to Discord, MVVM, Firebase 🚀 -
 NitTalk is a fully functional social media app with multiple features built with Kotlin.
-I am making this app for my college Students to Interact with Each-Other, so it has semester, section stuff etc.

 ## Techs Used 💻
 - Firebase (Authentication, Cloud Firestore, Cloud Messaging)